 John 19:30 When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.

-Many claim and believe that in this verse Jesus is ‘somehow‘ declaring that the Law of Moses (or part of it at least) is now abolished, nullified, revoked or “finished and done away with” (even though it doesn’t say that).
+Many claim, believe and teach that in this verse Jesus is ‘somehow‘ declaring that the Law of Moses (or part of it at least) is now abolished, nullified, revoked or “finished and done away with” (even though it doesn’t say that).

 If “tetelestai/it is finished” of John 19:30 means to abolish, to cancel, to nullify, to revoke or to void then the following verses that use the same Greek root verb of G5055, should make perfect sense if we substitute the current English word with “abolished”, “canceled”, “voided”, “revoked” or “nullified” ~